cjimenez909/cjimenez909/README.md

 I have also held multiple positions at the Adler Planetarium, including as an undergraduate intern researching light pollution.
 I enjoy programming in Python, and I also have experience in C++ and C.
 I have worked with tools such as Valgrind, GDB, Vim, Jupyter Notebooks, GitHub, OpenCV, QGIS, and LaTeX.
-I am working on launching my career in the science realm, biomedical industry, or research.
-I am interested in quantum computing, quantum sensing, data science, and machine learning.
+I am interested in quantum computing, quantum sensing, data science, machine learning, and back-end development.
 Feel free to contact me through LinkedIn!

 <!--